cathook/PTTArticleRecommander/README.md

 ## Purpose

-Efficiently recommend relevent articlest on web ptt.
+Efficiently recommend relevent articles on web ptt.

 ## Features

-Simply install our chrome extension and then you can click the button on the left-bottom to automatically do this job
+Simply install our chrome extension and then you can click the button on the left-bottom to automatically do this job.
+We will also provide articles that are in the positive/negative/neutral position to the article that you are interested in in the future.

 ## Build & Install